ta-data-remote/lab-jupyter-notebook/README.md

 - Include an index to the relevant sections of your notebook
 - Write a function that inputs the user's name (You or a friend)
 - Add a photo of you or that friend.
+- Write a function that inputs their holidays preference.
 - Add a photo of you or that friend in the holiday destination
 - Add bullet points of the top 3 things that you or your friend like doing in this destination.
 - Try to make the text colorful, bold or italic.